 - Validating Your personal details;

-- Maintaining a paper or digital audit trail for PASS compliance purposes;
+- Maintaining a digital audit trail for PASS compliance purposes;

 - Replacing a Card if Your original Card is lost or stolen or damaged, or for the purpose of issuing a Renewal Card when You reach sixteen (16), eighteen (18) years old or when your appearance or name changes.

-- Providing customer service to You, Your Verifier and/or Your parent or legal guardian if you are under sixteen (16);
+- Providing customer service to You, Your Referee and/or Your parent or legal guardian if you are under sixteen (16);

 - Accounting and audit, safety and security, fraud prevention and investigation, and systems testing, development and maintenance;